SurendraErusu/SystemDesign_LowLevelDesign_LLD/README.md

-A collection of my solutions to LeetCode and DSA problems in C++, built through consistent practice.
-Covers core data structures, algorithms, and problem-solving patterns to strengthen coding interview preparation.
+A collection of my System Design (LLD) practice problems and solutions in Java.
+Covers OOP principles, SOLID, and design patterns like Factory, Builder, Singleton, Adapter, etc., with real-world examples to strengthen interview preparation.